bigbag/papyrix-reader/docs/fonts.md

 If you notice missing characters, try switching to a different font in Settings.
 The built-in font is always available as a reliable fallback.

+### Built-in Font Coverage

+The built-in fonts include native support for:

+- **Latin** - Western and Eastern European languages, including Vietnamese diacritics
+- **Cyrillic** - Russian, Ukrainian, and other Cyrillic-script languages
+- **Thai** - Full Thai script with proper mark positioning
+- **Greek** - Modern Greek alphabet

+No custom fonts are needed for these scripts - they work out of the box.

 ## Font Samples

 ### PT Serif